cmusatyalab/gabriel-android-common/README.md

 If your app has an Android Network Security Config, you must allow cleartext traffic using this config.
 See [here](https://developer.android.com/guide/topics/manifest/application-element#usesCleartextTraffic) for more details.

-Extend the `edu.cmu.cs.gabriel.client.comm.ServerComm` class.
+Create a `edu.cmu.cs.gabriel.client.comm.ServerComm` instance.
 Send messages to the server using either the `sendNoWait`, `sendBlocking`, or `sendSupplier` methods.
+See [here](https://github.com/cmusatyalab/gabriel-instruction/blob/master/android-client/app/src/main/java/edu/cmu/cs/gabrielclient/network/InstructionComm.java#L102) for an example.

 ## Publishing Changes to Maven Central